loginid1/asliri-php-lumen-integration/README.md

 **Step 3** - Enter the integration dashboard

-Once you have access to the Asliri dashboard, use the navigation bar to select **"Integrations"** option or press the **"Add Integration"** button.
+Once you have access to the LoginID dashboard, use the navigation bar to select **"Integrations"** option or press the **"Add Integration"** button.

 **Step 4** - Sign the Customer License Agreement